-On the third Wednesday of each month we invite someone from outside Wellington to speak to One Mindful Breath on a topic that interests them, and which will engage us.
+On the third Wednesday of each month we invite a secular dharma practitioner from outside Wellington to speak to One Mindful Breath on a topic that interests them, and which will engage us.
 This is what our programme for 2019 looks like – so far.
 You might like to bookmark this page and come back to it as it will be updated from time to time.

 Jan 16th • Lorna Edwards (Cardiff, Wales) invited us to share our experiences of being secular dharma students/practitioners in Wellington, Cardiff and beyond.
-Watch our conversation with Lorna on YouTube.
+You can watch the conversation we had with Lorna on YouTube.

-Mar 20th • Bernat Font (Barcelona, Spain) spoke on Self-respect.
-He asked: ‘Why do we sit?
+Mar 20th • Bernat Font (Barcelona, Spain) spoke on self-respect.
+He asked us: ‘Why do we sit?
 What motivation is there to be ethical?
 How do we prevent self-compassion from turning into self-pity?’
-For Bernat, one response to all these questions is self-respect.
+For Bernat, a response to all these questions is self-respect.
 The early texts call this ‘to love the self’.
-But, wait a minute … didn’t Buddhism say there is no self‽’ Watch Bernat’s talk on Youtube.
+But, wait a minute … didn’t Buddhism say there is no self‽’ You can find Bernat’s talk on Youtube.

-May 15th • Anna Markey (Goolwa, South Australia) will speak to us on ‘Dharma practice.
+May 15th • Anna Markey (Goolwa, South Australia) spoke to us on the topic, ‘Dharma practice.
 What am I doing this for, again?’.
 All of us share the same dilemma: we are born, we live, we die.
 So what do we do with the bit in the middle … the only part in which we have choices?
-Come and hear what Anna has to say about this dilemma, which seems to raise more questions than answer.
+What Anna had to say about this dilemma seemed to raise more questions than answer.
 Unfortunately, we were unable to record this wonderful conversation.

-Jun 19th • Bill Gayner (Toronto, Canada) will speak on emotion-focused mindfulness therapy (EFMT), an approach he developed which integrates mindful experiencing with experiential and emotional processes that enhance how we make sense of our feelings, resolve inner conflicts and unfinished business, navigate our lives, as well as enabling us to cultivate growth and fulfilment.
+Jun 19th • Bill Gayner (Toronto, Canada) spoke on emotion-focused mindfulness therapy (EFMT).
+He has developed this approach, in which mindful experiencing integrates with experiential and emotional processes.
+The approach enhances how we make sense of our feelings, resolve inner conflicts and unfinished business, navigate our lives, as well as enabling us to cultivate growth and fulfilment.
 Watch Bill’s talk and our conversation on YouTube.

-Sept 18th • Martine Batchelor (Aquitaine, France) on a topic to be confirmed.
+Sept 18th • Stephen Batchelor (Aquitaine, France) on a topic to be confirmed.

 Nov 20th • Bernd Kaponig (Vienna, Austria) will speak on emotions.